 The DSM-5 divides PTSD symptoms into four clusters: intrusion, avoidance, negative alterations in cognition and mood, and alterations in arousal and reactivity (APA, 2013).

 Intrusion, one of the core symptom clusters of PTSD, can take the form of unwanted and obsessive thoughts, feelings, sensory experiences, or any combination of the three relating to the experienced trauma.
 These can include:

 - Dissociative reactions (flashbacks) in which the person feels or acts as if the traumatic event(s) were recurring

-- Intense or prolonged distress postexposure to internal or external cues symbolizing the event(s)
+- Intense or prolonged psychological distress

 - Marked physiological reactivity postexposure to internal or external cues

-Such alterations in cognitions and mood begin or worsen after the traumatic event, and include:
+Such alterations in cognitions and mood begin or worsen after the traumatic event and include:

 - Persistent negative emotions related to the trauma, such as fear, anger, guilt, shame, or horror